operatify/operatify/README.md

 * In another terminal window run a bash shell in this container `docker exec -it devcontainer_docker-in-docker_1 bash`
 * In this shell run `make test`

-If all goes well, you should see the following output or something similar:
+If all goes according to plan, you should see the following output or something similar:

 ```text
 Ran 19 of 19 Specs in 24.559 seconds